boynextdoor-cze/Computer-Architecture-Project/Project3/README.md

 # Project 3: Gaussian Blur Optimization

+For more details please refer to the [course page](https://robotics.shanghaitech.edu.cn/courses/ca/22s/projects/3/).

 In this project, we hope you can use all knowledge about computer architecture that your have learnt in this course to optimize the Gaussian Blur algorithm.

 ## Gaussian Blur